Articles of impeachment adopted against Andrew Johnson

 Eleven articles of impeachment against United States President Andrew Johnson were adopted by the United States House of Representatives on March 2 and 3, 1868 as part of the impeachment of Johnson.
 An impeachment resolution had previously been adopted by the House on February 24, 1868.
 Each of the articles were a separate charge which Johnson would be tried for in his subsequent impeachment trial before the United States Senate.

 The primary matter addressed by the articles of impeachment was President Johnson's effort to, in disregard for the Tenure of Office Act, dismiss Secretary of War Edwin Stanton and appoint Lorenzo Thomas as ad interim secretary of war.
 This effort had been the direct event which triggered Johnson's impeachment.
 However, several other allegations were also included in the eleven articles of impeachment, including an alleged violation by Johnson of the Command of Army Act and an allegation that Johnson attempted "to bring into disgrace, ridicule, hatred, contempt, and reproach the Congress of the United States."

 In the impeachment trial, Senators voted on May 16, 1868, on their verdict for article eleven.
-Thirty-five senators found Johnson guilty and nineteen finding him innocent.
+Thirty-five senators found Johnson guilty and nineteen finding him not guilty.
 This meant that the Senate acquitted Johnson, failing by a single vote to reach the two-thirds majority required to convict.
 On May 26, 1868, the Senate voted with identical results on articles two and three.
 The Senate then voted to adjourn sine die, ending the trial without voting on the remaining eight articles.